-Figure 18: Child well-being outcomes and conditions for child well-being between higher income inequality and greater rates of stress and anxiety among young people stemming from more difficult relationships with family and friends.
+Figure 19: No strong relationship between a country's level of national income and children's outcomes between higher income inequality and greater rates of stress and anxiety among young people stemming from more difficult relationships with family and friends.
 III is associated with more violence and bullying - also signals of difficult relationships.
 One study of 37 countries found that rates of school bullying among teenagers were greater when income inequality was higher. liv Another found higher rates of fighting.
 A socially stratified, highly competitive society creates more anxiety among parents and puts a good deal of pressure on children to succeed at school and fill their time with skill-advancing activities.
 It erodes time for freedom and play.
 It has long been recognized that income inequality is predictive of lower-income youth becoming disengaged from school and social and cultural group activities.
 In contrast, the rate of participation among more affluent teenagers has been escalating - in some cases to a level that contributes to anxiety and other negative impacts.1v